neurovisionhub/GSM-covid19CL/README.md

   </p>
 </p>

- <p align="center">Colaborative research:
+ <p align="center">Colaborative research</p>
- Department of Basic Sciences, Faculty of Sciences, University of Bío-Bío Department of Mathematics and Computers Science, Faculty of Science, University of Santiago of Chile Department of Mathematical Engineering (DIM) and Center for Mathematical Modeling (CMM), University of Chile Centre for Biotechnology and Bioengineering (CeBiB), University of Chile</p>
+ - Department of Basic Sciences, Faculty of Sciences, University of Bío-Bío
+ - Department of Mathematics and Computers Science, Faculty of Science, University of Santiago of Chile
+ - Department of Mathematical Engineering (DIM) and Center for Mathematical Modeling (CMM), University of Chile
+ - Centre for Biotechnology and Bioengineering (CeBiB), University of Chile

 <!-- TABLE OF CONTENTS -->